Updated on January 19, 2026.

 And although it’s not necessarily a drawback, it’s worth noting that 3D mammograms are still relatively new.
 As such, there haven’t been long-term studies conclusively proving that they lower mortality rates or improve quality of life compared to 2D mammograms.

 The Tomosynthesis Mammographic Imaging Screening Trial (TMIST), a clinical trial supported by the National Cancer Institute, is among those seeking to shed more light.
-Beginning in 2017, researchers set out to enroll and monitor 165,000 healthy women between the ages 45 to 74 who plan on receiving regular screening mammograms.
-When the trial ends in 2025, they’ll compare 2D to 3D mammograms to see if the latter really are better at finding life-threatening cancer.
+Beginning in 2017, researchers set out to enroll and monitor 165,000 healthy women between the ages 45 to 74 who planned on receiving regular screening mammograms.
+When the trial ends in 2030, they’ll compare 2D to 3D mammograms to see if the latter really are better at finding life-threatening cancer.

 Moving forward